 Editor's Tip: If you don't have any seashells on hand, you can purchase them at crafts supply stores or at seashellworld.com.

-Get creative this Mother's Day and dress up a plain vase or aluminum can with grosgrain ribbon (usually less than $1 a yard).
+Dress up a plain vase with grosgrain ribbon (usually less than $1 a yard).
 Hot-glue one end of the ribbon at the bottom, wrap it around the vase in evenly overlapping layers, and glue the other end at the top.
-Add a ribbon tie, and pin on a tag for Mom.
+Add a ribbon tie, and pin on a tag.
 After the flowers fade, the vase makes a cute pencil cup.

 Hang a Mother's Day surprise on a doorknob or hook for Mom to find.
 Fill a colorful tote bag with a bouquet of bright blooms, such as these cheerful lilies.
 Mom will love this flower arrangement, and she'll get a lot of use out of the tote, too!